arplaboratory/traj_plan_lib_dep/README.md

             sudo apt-get install libblas-dev liblapack-dev

-5. Unfortunately you will have to install Latex - later version will be removing this dependency as it is wholely unncessary for the documentation.
+5. Unfortunately you will have to install Latex - later version will be removing this dependency as it is wholely unncessary and solely for the documentation.
 Refer to this link for more instructions if you get a latex build failure

         sudo apt-get install texlive-latex-base
         sudo apt-get install texlive-fonts-recommended